tuckluck/Assignment-3/README.md

 pip install --upgrade pip setuptools wheel
 ```

-Create an editable install of the Newtonian method code (note: you must be in the correct directory):
+Create an editable install of the code (note: you must be in the correct directory):
 ```bash
 pip install -e .
 ```